• Consultations

 14 The Master Personal Trainer…

-At some fitness centers, there are personal trainers -and Master Personal Trainers.
+Some fitness centers have personal trainers-and Master Personal Trainers.
 What's the difference?
 Technically, there might not be a difference – except the price you pay to hire them.

 Fact.
 In the US, there is no official definition of the phrase “master personal trainer.”
-In some gyms, it's used as a marketing ploy to get people to pay more.
-The thing you need to know is that being a master personal trainer does not always mean a better personal trainer.
+Some gyms use it as a marketing ploy to get people to pay more.
+You need to know that being a master personal trainer does not always mean a better personal trainer.

 In my travels, I have met people who were not certified as master trainers who knew a lot.
 And I've also met master trainers who knew a lot less.